 In two days time Bitfinex will be down for up to 7 hours as we migrate to our own dedicated servers, custom-built for cryptocurrency trading.

 Please refer to the announcement below and ensure you have taken any necessary steps before 07.01.19. https://t.co/btmtf0W7jr

 According to the FAQ’s released by the exchange,

 “All funds will remain safe and unaffected throughout the entirety of the migration and will not be at risk at any point throughout the update.”

-In compliance to keeping the security aspect in place, Bitfinex has moved a huge chunk of 900000 Ethereum from its one wallet to another.
+In compliance with keeping the security aspect in place, Bitfinex has moved a huge chunk of 900000 Ethereum from its one wallet to another.
 The size of this transaction in USD terms is USD 142 million.

 The main question here still stands unanswered as to what would the impact on the markets of these large currency moves.
-Also it’s unclear how will the market react to this quarter of a day downtime for a prominent exchange like Bitfinex.
+Also, it’s unclear how will the market react to this quarter of a day downtime for a prominent exchange like Bitfinex.
 The challenge for Bitfinex is really high and if it can pull this off really well without security concerns and losing much business it would be a really great achievement.

 The exchange does realize that seven hours is a pretty long time in crypto trading and has mentioned the same in the released FAQ’s.

 “We appreciate that up to seven hours is a significant length of time in digital asset trading, and we promise we have taken every measure to make this transition as smooth and quick as possible, without compromising on safety or quality.
 Data migration to private servers is atypical in our industry, modeling traditional stock exchange operations.
 It has been a considerable undertaking, but one we felt was integral to provide a service up to the standard that professional traders are used to in other sectors.”

 According to the announcement, the move to private self-hosted servers would immediately provide the following benefits